wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Grammar_Structure/22_Phonotactics & Euphony.md

 - [[00_Structural Sets in Asaxi| Back to Structural Sets in Asaxi]]

 - - -
 ## Grammatical Concept: Flow and Constraints

 Asaxi places a high priority on **Euphony** (pleasant sound flow).
-The language strictly regulates how sounds connect, utilizing a system of **Epenthetic Bridges** to resolve hiatus and enforcing strict **Phonotactic Constraints** on what sounds may coexist.
+The language strictly regulates how sounds connect, utilizing a system of **Epenthetic Bridges** which serve various purposes.
+Specific **Phonotactic Constraints** on what sounds may coexist are also outlined in this note.
+Various pronunciation nuances are also detailed below.

 ---

-## 1. Vowel Hiatus Resolution (The Bridge System)
+## Infixes in Asaxi

-With one specific exception, the choice of bridge consonant is **arbitrary** or lexically determined.
+Bridges in Asaxi may serve a grammatical purpose or simply be inserted to avoid hiatus when specific grammatical particles fuse together.
+In other cases, they may or may not be necessary—some nouns exhibit vowel hiatus or even doubled vowels while others get the bridge.

 ### A. The Strict Morphological Rule (`-n-`)